Kayne van Oevelen: Career

-He made his debut for FC Volendam in the Eredivisie against Go Ahead Eagles on 19 May 2024.
-The following season he displaced first choice goalkeeper Barry Lauwers to play for the club for the first time in the Eerste Divisie against Vitesse Arnhem on 4 October 2024.
+Van Oevelen made his debut for FC Volendam in the Eredivisie against Go Ahead Eagles on 19 May 2024.
+The following season Van Oevelen displaced first choice goalkeeper Barry Lauwers to play for the club for the first time in the Eerste Divisie against Vitesse Arnhem on 4 October 2024.

+On 21 July 2026, Van Oevelen joined newly promoted Premier League club Ipswich Town on a five-year contract.
+On 24 August, he was loaned to La Liga side Valencia for the season.